Barry Larkin: 1997–2000

-Later career
+2001–2004

 Larkin struggled with a groin injury in 2001, prompting criticism of his play.
 Broadcaster Joe Nuxhall said on air that Larkin had "lost it".
 By August, the injury had limited Larkin to 45 games.
 He underwent season-ending surgery for a hernia that had been diagnosed during an evaluation of the groin injury.
 During the 2002 season, Larkin played in 145 games but hit for the lowest batting average (.245) since his first full year in the major leagues.
 Though he did not miss many games, Larkin dealt with injuries to his rib cage, hamstring, shoulder, neck and toe.

 In 2003, Larkin had spent two stints on the disabled list with calf injuries by late May.
-During strained contract negotiations with Reds COO John Allen in late 2003, Larkin almost left the team.
+During strained contract negotiations with Reds chief operating officer John Allen in late 2003, Larkin almost left the team.
 Larkin and the Reds agreed to a one-year contract for 2004.
 Larkin called off a planned retirement ceremony scheduled for October 2, 2004, because he was not sure if he would retire.
-In that season, Larkin hit for a .289 batting average.
+In that season, Larkin hit for a .289 batting average in his final season.
 He announced his retirement in February 2005.

 Commenting on Larkin's retirement after such a strong season, sports columnist Terence Moore drew a comparison to the retirement of Ted Williams.
 He wrote, "Barry Larkin wasn't quite Williams at the end, but he was in the vicinity when it comes to the big picture...
 After years of injuries, he showed what a healthy Larkin still could do, but he also showed that he preferred to leave the game more like Williams than just about anybody else you can name in baseball history."
-In his 19-year career with Cincinnati, Larkin hit .295 with 2,340 hits, 198 home runs, 960 RBI, 1,329 runs scored and 379 stolen bases.
-Baseball historian and expert Bill James has called Larkin one of the greatest shortstops of all time, ranking him #6 all time in his New Bill James Historical Baseball Abstract.
+In his 19-year career with Cincinnati, Larkin hit .295 with 2,340 hits, 198 home runs, 960 RBI, 1,329 runs scored, and 379 stolen bases.
+Baseball writer Bill James has called Larkin one of the greatest shortstops of all time, ranking him #6 all time in his New Bill James Historical Baseball Abstract.
 Despite missing significant playing time in six seasons, Larkin won the Gold Glove Award three times (1994–1996) and was a 12-time All-Star (1988–1991, 1993–1997, 1999, 2000, and 2004).
 He became the first major league shortstop to join the 30–30 club when he had 33 home runs and 36 stolen bases in 1996.